MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/update-from-preview.md

 - If you haven't already done so, set up a KMS host computer.
 If you currently have a Windows KMS host computer on an operating system that supports Office KMS, we recommend that you use the same computer for your Office KMS host computer.
 - Download the [Office 2019 Volume License Pack](http://www.microsoft.com/downloads/details.aspx?FamilyID=878fef7e-3f4d-4d22-a423-f447c0f5bfdd) from the Microsoft Download Center.
-- Sign in to the [Volume Licensing Service Center](https://www.microsoft.com/licensing/servicecenter/default.aspx) and get your KMS client activation keys for Office 2019.
+- Sign in to the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx) and get your KMS client activation keys for Office 2019.
 - [Set up and activate Office KMS](../vlactivation/configure-a-kms-host-computer-for-office.md#set-up-and-activate-office-kms).
 You'll need both the Office 2019 Volume License Pack and your KMS client activation keys.
 - Make sure that you’re using at least Version 1808 of Office 2019 Preview.
 To check your version, open Word, and go to **File** > **Account**.
 Under the **About Word** section you’ll see the version and build number.
-- Run the [Office Software Protection Platform script (ospp.vbs)](../vlactivation/tools-to-manage-volume-activation-of-office.md#the-osppvbs-script) on each computer to install and activate your KMS client activation key using the commands below.
+- Run the [ospp.vbs script)](../vlactivation/tools-to-manage-volume-activation-of-office.md#the-osppvbs-script) on each computer to install and activate your KMS client activation key using the commands below.

 ```
 	cscript ospp.vbs /inpkey:yourkey